Nutrition and Dietetics, B.S.

 • GPA of 2.75/4.00

-Currently, the average GPA of admitted students is 3.8 on a 4.0 scale and the average ACT score is a 26.
+Currently, the average GPA of admitted students is 3.8 on a 4.0 scale and the average ACT score is 26.

 If students are interested in transferring to the undergraduate program or have already earned an undergraduate degree, staff can help students plan a strategy for the transfer of credits and program completion.